Phreak87/ESPeensy-and-Peensy-Payload-Generator-ESP8266-Teensy-3.5-/README.md

 Simply add StartFromSD with the Filename as parameter and you done!
 You can add a switch-position too if you like to start from SDCard only if a specific switch postition is set.

-## ReadFromSerial (Future)
+## ReadFromSerial
-connect a mobile device or computer via wifi or bluetooth to the ESP8266 or ESP32. open the internet page of the ESP and select a command and text or file to execute. the selected command will be send over serial to the teensy: the following commands are possible:
+connect a mobile device or computer via wifi or bluetooth to the ESP8266-12E / 1E or ESP32. open the internet page of the ESP and select a command and text or file to execute. the selected command will be send over serial to the teensy: the following commands are possible:
-RAW: Keyboard writes raw content
 FIL: Executes a Ducky-file from the sd-card
 DUC: Executes a single Ducky-command
-GET: Sends the Filenames on the SDCard to ESP for file selection.

 ## Keylogger (Future)
 You can connect a Keyboard to Teensy and send the keypresses to the Target and save it on the SDCard too.